sfigg/commercialization-public/docset/design/compatibility/filter.md

+---
+title: Hardware Compatibility Specification for Filter for Windows 10 1606
+Description: 'This section of the documentation provides specifications for hardware compatibility for filter drivers on Windows 10 1606.' ms.assetid:
+MSHAttr:
+author: v-gmoor
+---

-# Hardware Compatibility Specification for Filter for Windows 10
+# Hardware Compatibility Specification for Filter for Windows 10 1606

-This section of the documentation provides specifications for hardware compatibility for filter drivers on Windows 10 as of June 2016.
+This section of the documentation provides specifications for hardware compatibility for filter drivers on Windows 10 1606.

 These specifications are divided into the following categories and topics: